paritytech/cumulus/bridges/docs/polkadot-kusama-bridge-overview.md

 to use other parachains transactions, which will use HRMP to deliver messages to the Bridge Hub.
 The Bridge Hub will just queue these messages in its outbound lane, which is dedicated to deliver messages between two parachains.

-Our first planned bridge will connect the Polkadot' Statemint and Kusama' Statemine.
-Bridge between those two parachains would allow Statemint accounts to hold wrapped KSM tokens and Statemine accounts to hold wrapped DOT tokens.
+Our first planned bridge will connect the Polkadot and Kusama Asset Hubs.
+A bridge between those two parachains would allow Asset Hub Polkadot accounts to hold wrapped KSM tokens and Asset Hub Kusama accounts to hold wrapped DOT tokens.

 For that bridge (pair of parachains under different consensus systems) we'll be using the lane 00000000.
 Later, when other parachains will join the bridge, they will be using other lanes for their messages.